 African Studies Association Annual Teachers' Workshop 2020: Transnational Solidarities

 The ASA Outreach Council organizes a teacher workshop that provides educators with resources, lesson plans, and professional development on topics tailored to specific grade levels, subject areas, and curriculum frameworks.
 The 2020 workshop was held virtually on Saturday, November 14th, 2020.
 All current US K-14 educators were eligible to register.
 View the 2020 virtual workshop schedule below.
 Check back for recordings of the sessions to be published early February, 2021.

 In a context of global struggles for equity, there is urgency to teach about Africa to bring humanity, agency, and accuracy to students’ understanding of the continent and to establish mutual support toward common issues across the Atlantic.
-This year’s workshops invite teachers to respond to this imperative through a transnational solidarity lens.
-Sessions in the four themes explore creative work, diasporic connections, movements for Black Lives, literature and film linking both continents, and local responses to global environmental and health issues, all grounded in a larger context of history.
+The 2020 workshop invited teachers to respond to this imperative through a transnational solidarity lens.
+Sessions in the four themes explored creative work, diasporic connections, movements for Black Lives, literature and film linking both continents, and local responses to global environmental and health issues, all grounded in a larger context of history.
 The workshop began with a welcome and introductions and a cultural performance followed by three sessions of five concurrent live presentations.
-Educators may choose to attend one presentation during each session.
+Educators could choose to attend one presentation during each session.
 An evening showing of the documentary BlackNBlack closed out the workshop.
 Our five rooms were organized and color coded by theme:

 Black Lives Matter & Pan-Africanism

 2020 Workshop Schedule

 12:00pm EST | Welcome & Introductions from Dr. Carolyn Brown

 12:10 - 12:50pm EST | Spoken word performance by Omekongo Dibinga

 12:50 - 1:00pm EST | 10 minute break